jasperanders/Bachelorthesis/Thesis/md/thesis.md

 **Use of unauthorized cheat notes or electronic aid.** Following the argument made about partial open book exams we find that besides time constraints no additional measures must be enforced.
 Cheat notes are redundant if there is no time to use them.

+We find E-exam software to be able to enforce measures against cheating.

-**We find these cheating scenarios to be largely managed by e-exams.
+We find these cheating scenarios to be largely managed by e-exams.
 Still, as specific software is in use, the degree of cheating must constantly be assessed.
-Further software bugs must be fixed, while security flaws must be identified and resolved.**
+Further software bugs must be fixed, while security flaws must be identified and resolved.

 ## Transparency